HackSoftware/Django-Styleguide/README.md

 We are going to propose an approach, that can be easily extended into something that works well for you.

-Here are the major ideas:
+**Here are the key ideas:**

-1. Your application will have own hierarchy of exceptions, that are going to be thrown by the business logic.
+1. **Your application will have its own hierarchy of exceptions**, that are going to be thrown by the business logic.
 1. Lets say, for simplicity, that we are going to have only 1 error - `ApplicationError`.
     - This is going to be defined in a special `core` app, within `exceptions` module.
 Basically, having `project.core.exceptions.ApplicationError`.
-1. We want let DRF handle everything else, by default, except for `ValidationError`.
-We are going to treat `ValidationError` as something related to a form (fields).
+1. We want to let DRF handle everything else, by default.
+1. `ValidationError` is now special and it's going to be handled differently.
+    - `ValidationError` should only come from either serializer or a model validation.

+---

-We are going to define the following structure for our errors:
+**We are going to define the following structure for our errors:**

 ```json
 {